Competition Rules

 1. Annual Awards and Competitions are open to all Members of the Shropshire Photographic Society.

-2. Images entered must be entirely the work of the photographer but it is permitted that slides and negatives used in the production of entries may be commercially processed.
+2. Images, and all components thereof, which are entered in club competitions must be entirely the work of the photographer.
+It is permitted that slides and negatives used in the production of entries may be commercially processed.

 3. Prints can be Monochrome or Colour and may be produced by the entrant themselves in the darkroom or by using a computer.
 Commercial machine prints are permitted, provided they are produced with no extra enhancement by persons other than the photographer.
 Prints must be mounted rigidly, e.g. on card or board, not exceeding 20” x 16” (508 x 406 mm) bearing the title and entrant’s membership number on the reverse in addition to the order of priority for entry (see para 6).
 Any mount with more than one print attached will be deemed to be one print.
 The digital versions of all print entries must also be uploaded to the website, using the same specifications as for digital entries and in the same way.